 It should be noted that the position of the tooth and the degree of deviation from the normal position is also effective in creating friction between the orthodontic wire and the bracket.
 That is why orthodontic wire manufacturers and researchers are always looking for solutions to reduce this friction and improve the performance of orthodontic wires.

 Determining the exact size of orthodontic wires based on the sizes of brackets and braces, as well as trying to create smooth and even surfaces in the wires, seem to solve this problem.

 Different types of orthodontic wires vary in their thickness and cross-section.
-In fact, by examining the dental condition and the degree of teeth disorder, the orthodontist uses orthodontic wires with different thicknesses and cross-sections in different stages of orthodontic treatment.
+In fact, by examining the dental condition and the degree of tooth disorder, the orthodontist uses orthodontic wires with different thicknesses and cross-sections in different stages of orthodontic treatment.

-In other words, it is the thickness and cross-section of the orthodontic wire that determines the amount of friction, flexibility, and control over the dental movements.
+In other words, it is the thickness and cross-section of the orthodontic wire that determines the amount of friction, flexibility, and complete control over the dental movements.